How to Compare Two Excel Sheets to Find Missing Data (7 Methods)

 Using NOT, ISNUMBER and MATCH Functions to Compare Two Excel Sheets to Find Missing Data

-• Now, double-click on the Fill Handle icon to copy the formula up to cell D14.
+• Double-click the Fill Handle icon to copy the formula up to cell D14.

-• You will get TRUE results for cells D9 and D13.
-Whereas all other cells will show FALSE.
+• You’ll notice that cells D9 and D13 return TRUE, while all other cells show FALSE.

 Using NOT, ISNUMBER and MATCH Functions to Compare Two Excel Sheets to Find Missing Data